ghardin1314/cluster-sst/README.md

 - ECS Cluster with services
 - Lambda function with public URL

-> Note: This does take some time to finish
+> Note: This does take some time to finish.
+Also the cluster needs a minute to spin up the containers after deployment

 > Remember: remove all resources from your AWS account with `pnpm sst remove --stage dev`